SinTan1729/random/README.md

 # Random Scripts
 This repository is for random scripts I wrote mostly for personal use.
-If anyone else finds these useful, they're most welcome.
+Although this is mostly for archival purposes, if anyone else finds these useful, they're most welcome.